Everest Base Camp Trek

 Day 03: Fly to LUKLA and Trek to MONJO

 Take a short flight to Lukla (2,800 m) from where we start walking through the beautiful mountainous Sherpa land.
-Our nearly 6 hours walk today will reach us to village of Monjo (2,840 m).
+The first day of our Everest Base Camp trek will be around 6 hours walk, and it takes us to village of Monjo (2,840 m).

 Walk will be through villages, community forest, crossing rivers on a metal suspension bridge with Kusum Kangru peak (6,367 m) towering at the backdrop; mani walls, chortens & boulders carved with Tibetan mantras and brightly painted prayer wheels.